eppofahmi/geojson-indonesia/README.md

 ## Additional Tools

 I use [geojson.io](https://geojson.io) to create some additional geometry and this very helpful [website](https://www.indonesia-geospasial.com/p/sitemap.html) that post some `shapefile` file.

+## Splitter Pedukuhan

+I used `Thiessen polygon` to divide the area of the village geojson into a number of hamlet areas.
+The pedukuhan coordinates are temporarily generated randomly from the village map polygon.